likhia/DataStaxWorkshop1Exercise2/README.md

 ![image](img/image1.png?raw=true)

-In this exercise,   you will be using both REST API to develop the REST services using Node JS in the following steps:
+In this exercise,   you will be using the REST API to develop the REST services using Node JS in the following steps:
 * Section A: Create User table in the same keyspace created in Hands-On Exercise (1).
 * Section B: Walk through the codes
 * Section C: Test the REST services